Mining Engineering

 Other PhD Requirements

-• A minimum of 18 hours of course work must be completed at the Colorado School of Mines.
-A minimum of 9 credits beyond the Master's degree must be completed in the Mining Engineering Department.
-Exceptions may be approved by the PhD Dissertation Committee.
+• A minimum of 18 hours of coursework must be completed at Colorado School of Mines.
+A minimum of 9 credits beyond the master's degree must be completed in the Mining Engineering Department.
+Exceptions may be approved by the PhD dissertation committee.

-• Those with an MS in an appropriate field may transfer a maximum of 30 credits of course work towards the course work requirement, subject to the approval by the Advisor and doctoral committee.
+• Those with an MS in an appropriate field may transfer a maximum of 30 credits of coursework toward the coursework requirement, subject to the approval by the advisor and doctoral committee.

 • The doctoral dissertation thesis must be successfully defended before the doctoral committee.